If you are an employer who depends on employees with STEM skills, we want to help you devise a game plan for the future of work.

 Peel-Halton Local Employment Planning Council is conducting a STEM employer survey for a Science, Technology, Engineering, Math (STEM) research project.
 The purpose of this survey is to assess the current needs of Peel and Halton employers hiring job candidates with STEM degrees.

 Your participation in this short survey (no more than 15 - 20mins) will actively influence the skill sets of tomorrow's job candidates.
 Are we prepared with STEM-ready workers to meet the demand of the future or even today?
 This is what we’ll be determining with the data.
 Be among the first to access the information on the supply of STEM educated candidates in Peel, Halton, Toronto CMA, and the rest of Ontario. *SURVEY CLOSES JULY 27TH, 2018.
+Click here to preview all the questions before starting the survey.

 Project STEM Survey